 We are on the cusp of commonsense solutions to reduce incarceration and to safely legalize cannabis use, and we cannot have a representative in the 90th who cannot do the actual work of legislation.

-Candidate in race for State Assembly District 90
+Holds office State Assembly District 90

 Over the past 20 years, Kristina has dedicated her professional career and life’s work to working alongside different constituencies to create healthier, more equitable communities where all kids, families, and citizens thrive.
 Green Bay has provided a home and extensive community to Kristina and her family.
 Born in Pittsburgh, Pennsylvania, Kristina’s professional career began by teaching health and physical education from kindergarten through 12th grade and then a full-time faculty member at Northern Virginia Community College.
 With a Master of Science in Health Promotion Management, Kristina shifted her professional work toward a national focus in non-profit leadership.
 While managing a national grants program and facilitating an urban wellness coalition, Kristina also initiated and facilitated an organization-wide diversity leadership team.
 Today, Kristina is putting her skills, experience, and passion to work serving the diverse needs of the community in her role as Program Director at the YWCA Greater Green Bay.